Disrupting the tubes that carry sperm or the egg ends the ability to reproduce.

 As of December 31, 2018, the special device required for this procedure is no longer available in the United States.

 For this procedure, no incisions are necessary.
-A local anesthetic is used, with or without drugs to make the woman drowsy (sedatives).
+A local anesthetic is used, with or without medications to make the woman drowsy (sedatives).

 Doctors insert a flexible viewing tube (hysteroscope) through the vagina and uterus and into the fallopian tubes.
 Coils (microinserts) are then inserted into the fallopian tubes to block them.
 The coil irritates tissue in the tubes, causing scar tissue to form.
 The scar tissue blocks the tubes.
 Scar tissue takes up to 3 months to form, so women must use another method of contraception until doctors confirm that the tubes are blocked.
 Women can usually go home the same day as the procedure.